glitchlover/LinkedNotes/✍🏻 Permanent Notes/🏛University/Semester 2020 Fall/DC/Error Detection and Correction.md

 ^1608475246999

 ###  Parity
+A simple parity check code can detect which kind of error?::odd number

 #### Parity Checker
 What is parity check? #card
 -  Circuit that gives output ‘1’ if there is some error found and gives output ‘0’ if no error is found in the message including the parity bit.